mariusmuntean/ChartJs.Blazor/README.md

 ## Sample Output

-Test it in your browser: https://chartjs-blazor-samples.netlify.com/
+Test it in your browser: https://www.iheartblazor.com/

-Bar Chart Example:
+Or just watch me click through the samples
 ![Charts](samples/ChartJs.Blazor.gif)